 Basingstoke and Deane Borough Council

 Please note that plans should be A4 or A3 size.
 They should clearly identify the affected section of highway and, if a road closure is required, the diversion route.
 Plans should be provided in a digital format (preferably .pdf).
 If a map background is used, the plans should show the appropriate Ordnance Survey license details.
-An example of the required plan is shown at the bottom of this page.

 Applications for a TTRO will not be progressed until appropriate plans are submitted.
 Please be aware that failure to provide the information requested within the application could result in delays.